bsezgin/tekton-homework/README.md

 **Kubernetes Deploy Task**

-I've used the default kaniko task that can be found on tekton hub : https://hub.tekton.dev/tekton/task/kubernetes-actions
+I've used the default kubernetes task that can be found on tekton hub : https://hub.tekton.dev/tekton/task/kubernetes-actions
 To install the task use the following command:

     tkn hub install task kubernetes-actions